shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-mint-nfts.md

 # Next Steps (Optional)

-Try out all the other entry points of FA2, and you can modify the smart code and make a marketplace for NFTs.
+Try out all the other entry points of FA2.
+You can modify the smart code and using transfer entrypoiny can make a marketplace for NFTs.

 # About The Author